 A Voice of Her Own

-The Story, based on Ovid’s telling…just in case you need refresher
+The Basic Story (based on Ovid’s telling…just in case you need refresher)

 Narcissus was born to a nymph and a river god.
 He was so beautiful that pretty much everyone fell in love with him.
 The famed prophet Tiresias told his mother that he would live a long life as long he never “knew himself.”
 (Immediately, ya know this isn't going to end well.)
 The kid grew up and though he was followed and fawned over, he didn’t love anybody.
 In short, he believed the hype a little too much.

 Meanwhile, a young nymph, named Echo, was protecting her sisters from the wrath of Hera.
-You see, Zeus had a wandering eye (and other things) and Hera really hated that.
-She couldn’t really take it out Zeus, so she traditionally took it out on the ladies and gents into whose laps Zeus wondered.
+You see, Zeus, the king of the gods, had a wandering eye (and other things) and Hera, the queen of the gods, really hated that.
+She couldn’t really take it out on Zeus, so she traditionally took it out on the ladies and gents into whose laps Zeus had wondered.
 Echo, spent lots of time diverting Hera’s attention while her friends got away by chatting it up with the goddess.
 Hera was not dumb and figured it out.
 Then, she took her rage out on Echo, cursing her to only repeating what she had heard.
-Echo was suddenly a really bad conversationalist.
+Suddenly, Echo was suddenly a really, really bad conversationalist.
 So off she went, sadly wandering though the forests.

 Narcissus, for his part, was hunting one day and had chased some deer into a lovely glade, where a perfectly clear and still pool of cool water lay.
 He was hot and thirsty, so, obviously knelt down to get a drink.
 By chance, our poor, cursed nymph was near by and saw the lovely young man.
 Both of them fell in love…with him.
 He saw his reflection in the pool and said (paraphrasing here), “damn!
 You are a hunk of burning love!”
 Echo called out, “You are hunk of burning love!”
 The conversation basically went like this for a while.
 Eventually, after tearing at his own clothes, pounding his chest, and generally carrying on in overly dramatic style, Narcissus simply laid next to the water staring at himself and pitying himself because he could not have himself as his lover.
 Echo echoed his love and pity.
 He died there, and so did she.
 But she continues to echo the grief of all the people who cried at the loss his beauty.